 - To share files from connectors, Connector Sharing access must be enabled for the Content Collaboration account.

 - Users with access to Connectors require Use Personal File Box permissions to share files from Connectors.
 Files shared from Connectors are copied to the File Box first.
 Recipients of the share link or email might not have immediate access to download those files until the copy is complete.

-Enable and add connectors
+Enable and add connectors for Content Collaboration users

 Account owners can request to activate this feature on their Content Collaboration account.

-Manage account connectors
+Manage access to connectors

 You can choose which employee users or distribution groups have access to their cloud-based or on-premises connector in the Manage Access dialog box.
 Click Save or Skip when done adding users.
 If you select skip, only the user that creates the connector, and the Super User Group, have access to the connector.

 Add an on-premises SharePoint, Network File share, or Documentum Connector

 An existing storage zone with Network Share or SharePoint connector features enabled is required to add on-premises connectors.
 For more information, see Create and manage storage zone connectors.

 Employee users must have the permissions to Create and Manage Connectors and Create root-level folders to add on-premises connectors.